 barbudaful.net is ten years old!

-barbudaful.net is celebrating this year - we are the only web site that features just the island of Barbuda.
-It has been live since we decided that Barbuda should have its own web site where visitors, and Barbudans living overseas - especially those from younger generations who have never been to Barbuda - could go to find accurate information about the island.
-It is a community website that has a limited income from the local businesses who support it and all the money goes back into the site (well, that and the odd ice cold beer...)
-Here we say a big thank you to those who have done so.
-We hope that Barbudan businesses will prosper as they get more visitors to the island through the site, and that visitors will be more satisfied knowing that the money they spend on Barbuda directly benefits local people.
+barbudaful.net is celebrating this year - and we are still the only web site that features just the island of Barbuda.
+It has been online since we decided that Barbuda should have its own web site where visitors, and Barbudans living overseas - especially those from younger generations who have never been to Barbuda - could go to find accurate information about the island.
+It's a community website that has a small and very limited income from the local businesses who support it and all the money goes back into the site (well, that and the odd ice cold beer...)
+Here we say a big thank you to those who have done so up to now.
+We hope that Barbudan businesses will prosper as they get more visitors to the island through the site, and that visitors will be satisfied knowing that the money they spend while they are here directly benefits local people.

 top of page

-This is a site where any Barbudan or anyone who is in business in Barbuda can be represented.
-We know that Barbudans around the world visit www.barbudaful.net to catch up on news from home as the web site shows Barbuda as the lively and enterprising place that it is.
+This is a site where any Barbudan or anyone who is in business on Barbuda can be represented.
+We know that Barbudans around the world visit www.barbudaful.net to catch up on news from home as the web site represents Barbuda as the lively and enterprising place that it is.
 We include information on the history and geography of the island, facts and figures about Barbuda, and our places of interest.
-We encourage and support our natural tourism so we have much-needed pages for visitors to find accommodation and transport and we reply to all e-mails we get through the site if you need more help with this.
+We encourage and support our amazing nature tourism so we have much-needed pages for visitors to find accommodation and transport and we reply to all e-mails we get through the site if you need more help with this.

 There are charges for entries on the site to cover the costs of maintaining the web site on the internet.
 The lowest prices are for Barbudans who have very small businesses to make it easily accessible to them.
 For hotels it's more expensive, but as we are a primary source of information about hotels and guesthouses on Barbuda, for a local business it makes sense to be on here.
-We are number one on Google and regularly listed in all the published guides to the Caribbean and in the international press.
+We are number one for Barbuda on Google and regularly listed in all the published guides to the Caribbean and in the international press.
 You can view our subscription rates here.
 You can also donate if you'd like to.

 top of page

-We invite anyone in Barbuda to add their details to the site and contributions from Barbudans overseas are especially welcome.
-Details of upcoming events or activities, for example family reunions anywhere in the world will be advertised free on Jicky's Latest News, the community news page.
+We invite anyone in Barbuda to add their details to the site and contributions from Barbudans doing exciting things overseas are especially welcome.
+Details of upcoming events or activities, for example family reunions anywhere in the world, will be advertised free on Jicky's Latest News, the community news page.
 For those making a living from tourism, this website is an excellent way to advertise to the world and to have customers come directly to you by phone or by email.
-We also have a Facebook page that connects us to Barbudans who are now online all over the world, where you can read and post messages.
+We also have a Facebook page that connects us to Barbudans who are now online all over the world, where you can read other news and post messages.

 what we need to know

 The information you provide will be included under the most suitable heading and we like to get your information right.
 Payment for business entries can be made in Barbuda or by Paypal, but news is free.
-If you would like to be included on the web site, renew your subscription or update your information please contact us here.
+If you would like to be included on the web site, renew your subscription, donate something or update your information please contact us here.

 As soon as your entry appears on barbudaful.net you need to check the details.
-The charges apply once a year only and payment should be made in January for the year to December.
-Each January you will be asked if you wish to be included again and your listing will be removed if you do not wish to continue.
-If you are on it you can then give the website address 'www.barbudaful.net' to your relatives, friends, and customers all over the world.
+The charges apply once a year only and payment should be made in January for the full year until December.
+Each January you will be asked if you wish to be included again and your listing can be removed if you don't wish to continue.
+If you are on it you can then give the barbudaful website cards out to your relatives, friends and customers all over the world.

 top of page